Billing & Insurance Questions: Toll-free: 855-855-0863 or 734-615-0863Hours: Monday - Friday, 8:30 a.m. - 6 p.m. | email@example.com

 - Are there any limitations or restrictions on cancer care?

-- Be sure to follow all guidelines and fill out all paperwork requested by the insurance company.
+- Follow all guidelines and fill out all paperwork requested by the insurance company.

 - Bring all necessary forms and referrals to the appointment.

-- Always keep a written record of the organization contacted, including phone number, name of representatives and brief notes of what was discussed.
+- Always keep a written record of the organization contacted, including phone number, name of representatives and brief notes about what was discussed.